Charger Missing AC Generac: Causes & Solutions

 The T1 circuit is how your Generac’s battery charger gets power.
 Here’s a simplified explanation:

-• The T1 circuit provides 120V AC to the internal battery charger
+• T1 is a fused 120V AC load-side feed used by the generator’s built-in battery charger

 • If this circuit is interrupted (blown fuse, loose connection, transfer switch issue), you’ll see Code 2780